Zum Hauptinhalt springen

 Softer surfaces

-While running is high-impact, Studien show that the impact exerted through your knees can be reduced by running on softer surfaces - including grass, woodchip, or a treadmill - as opposed to hard surfaces such as cement.
+While running is high-impact, studies show that the impact exerted through your knees can be reduced by running on softer surfaces - including grass, woodchip, or a treadmill - as opposed to hard surfaces such as cement.

 Adding variety to your fitness routine

-Williams also recommends mixing up your fitness routine with other exercises that are low-impact: "In order to keep your running as joint-friendly as possible, you should aim to combine it with other sports that are lower in impact: cycling, swimming, and rowing will all help to maintain fitness, minus the load."
+"In order to keep your running as joint-friendly as possible, you should aim to combine it with other sports that are lower in impact," she says.
+"Cycling, swimming, and rowing will all help to maintain fitness, minus the load."

 Lesen Sie unten weiter

-Experts have identified the main risk factor for knee problems - or indeed any other running-related injuries - as previous injury in the previous 12 months.
+Experts have identified the main risk factor for knee issues - or indeed any other running-related injuries - as previous injury in the previous 12 months.
 Running is bad for your knees if you attempt to run before existing knee pain, stiffness, and injury have fully healed.

 If you experience knee pain or stiffness during or after running, listen to your body and rest until your joints have recovered.
-If after a few days of rest your knee is still causing you discomfort, you can consult your GP who may refer you to a physiotherapist.
+If after a few days of rest your knee is still causing you discomfort, you can consult your doctor who may refer you to a physiotherapist.

 Lesen Sie unten weiter